 For example, if a family of three was referred to a foodbank twice in one year, this would count as six supplies on the system because it would reflect six instances on which a supply went to someone in the household.
 However, if a family of three were only referred to a foodbank once, this would count as three supplies.

 Trussell Trust figures cannot be used to fully explain the scale of foodbank use across the UK, because our figures relate to foodbanks in our network and not to the hundreds of independent food aid providers.
-Research suggests that Trussell Trust foodbank centres account for roughly two-thirds of all emergency food aid provision facilities in the UK: you can read more about this here.
+Our network of over 420 foodbanks operate out of more than 1,230 centres across the UK.
+Research from the Independent Food Aid Network suggests these centres account for roughly two-thirds of all emergency food bank provision in the UK – you can read more about this here.

 foodbanks operate within the Trussell Trust Network

 tonnes of food donated by the public in 2017/2018 to Trussell Trust foodbanks